 Succulent pieces of shrimp and scrambled eggs with very simple seasonings made this din tai fung inspired shrimp and egg fried rice so delicious.
 Simplicity at its best.
 It is one of our family’s favorite fried rice dishes.
+A video tutorial is available.

 Din Tai Fung is one of my favorite restaurants I often visited with my sister almost every weekend.
 Their soup dumplings (xiao long bao), shrimp and egg fried rice, noodles with minced pork sauce were the three that we must have every time we went there.
 How I’ve been missing Din Tai Fung and there is no Din Tai Fung near us here *sob*.